finn-no/tech.finn.no/_drafts/2015-04-28-Apache-Cassandra-in-a-Microservices-Enterprise-Platform.markdown

 If you want to take a go at setting this up and see for yourself just how easy it is to get running, and how easily Grafana, Graphite, Cyanite, Elastic Search, and Cassandra, are configured together take a look at the GitHub repository <a href="https://github.com/mbrannigan/docker-cyanite-grafana">docker-cyanite-grafana</a>.
 It's a docker image – just run `build.sh` and once everything has started up run `test.sh` to start feeding in dummy metrics and test away all the grafana features you're used to working with.

 ## a compliment to the modern enterprise platform
-With a run through of just a few product and infrastructure examples it's quickly obvious how Cassandra is an incredibly useful technology to have established in any polyglot persistence model.
+With a run through of just a few product and infrastructure examples it's quickly obvious how Cassandra is an  useful technology to have established in any polyglot persistence model.
 And with an understanding on distributed computing it becomes even harder to deny Cassandra its natural home in the modern enterprise platform.